-I wanted to try and clarify how Mullvad is able to work in China.
+I wanted to confirm that Mullvad works in China.
 And so I figured that this was an excellent opportunity to see how good its customer service was.
-And unfortunately, it wasn’t great.
+And it was alright.

 Do I recommend Mullvad?

 Mullvad is a great VPN provider.
 Its commitment to privacy is top-notch.
-But it wouldn’t be my first choice for novice VPN users.
-Or, to put it another way, if I was writing a “Consumer VPNs for Dummies” book, I probably wouldn’t mention Mullvad in there.
+But previously, it wasn’t my first choice for novice VPN users.
+Or, to put it another way, if I was writing a “Consumer VPNs for Dummies” book, I probably wouldn’t have mentioned Mullvad in there.